fvwmorg/fvwm/manpages/fvwm.rst

 HelpMe

-Fvwm looks for an fvwm command called "HelpMe", and fails.
-Next it looks for a user−defined complex function called "HelpMe".
+|fvwm| looks for an fvwm command called "HelpMe", and fails.
+Next it looks
+for a user−defined complex function called "HelpMe".
 If no such function exists, fvwm tries to execute a module called "HelpMe".